Dipali50-git/Javascript_Practice/README.md

 # Javascript_Practice
-This Repository is made for Javascript practice purpose.
+This Repository is made for Javascript practice purpose.Learning Javascript step by step